ibnuda/fpmortals/manuscript/complete.md

 A>
 A> Scalaz solves the problem by taking a *byname* parameter for the A> aggregate value
 A>
+A> Scalaz menyelesaikan masalah ini dengan mengambil sebuah parameter A> panggilan untuk nilai agregat
+A>
 A> {lang="text"}
 A> ~~~~~~~~